-This pathway meets requirements for the Associate of Arts-Direct Transfer Agreement (AA-DTA) degree with a concentration in English.
-Completion of this degree opens doors to a variety of careers in sectors including education, media/entertainment, publishing, law, government, nonprofit, and business.
+This pathway meets requirements for the Associate of Arts-Direct Transfer Agreement (AA-DTA) degree with a concentration in History.
+Completion of this degree opens doors to a variety of careers in museums, government, research, park service, political activism, nonprofits, policy, and education.
 (Read program QR code to see more)